Push Reel Mowers Versus Rotary Mowers

 Full disclosure: I own a Push Reel mower.
-I am a downright dirty earth-loving station wagon-driving, no wait, I mean bike-riding urban homesteading vegan.
+I am a down and dirty earth-loving, station wagon-driving -- no wait, I mean bike-riding urban homesteading vegan.
 It’s true.
 So I’m biased.

 But sometimes bias can be the basis of exploration.
 Like when your own confusion – in this case “Wait, why would anyone want to do that ever?” – leads to new and enlightening discoveries.
 Discoveries like “Oh, well I guess that makes some sense.”
 (See, I’m actually an open-minded nut job!)